Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Methodology

 \subsection{CUSUM of the block-based spectral matrices}

 The first step is to estimate the time-dependent spectral density matrix $\mbf{f}(t,\omega)$, which requires some trade-off between spectral estimation accuracy and temporal resolution of the change point location.
 Similar to \cite{adak1998timedependent} and with no loss of generality, we partition the index set $\{1,\ldots,N\}$ into $B$ time blocks of equal length $L$, which are defined by the boundaries $\{n_b=Lb,b=0,...,B\}$ with $B=\lfloor N/L \rfloor$.
-Note that for a real number $r$, we denote $\lceil r \rceil$ as the smallest integer larger or equal to $r$, and denote $\lfloor r \rfloor$ as the largest integer smaller or equal to $r$.
 The change point search is then on the block time scale, with the change block index set defined as $\mbb{U}=\{u_{1\leq q\leq Q}|u_q= \lceil v_q B \rceil \}$.
-Our goal is equivalent to estimate $|\mbb{U}|$, $\mbb{U}$, $\mbb{F}$ and $\mbb{S}$.
-Clearly, the block length $L$ should be smaller than the shortest inter-change-point distance but large enough to enable accurate per-block spectral density estimates.
-Ideally, each (true) change point is located at the beginning of some block, so that the time series is stationary within each time block.
-In practice, the change points may be located in the interior of some time blocks, but the effect on the change-point estimation is asymptotically negligible, under suitable conditions.
-The following assumption quantifies the preceding requirements.
+Note that the search can be fine-tuned using overlapping windows around any change point detected on the block scale, although we will not delve into this aspect below.